chrissimpkins/hl/README.md

 # hl
-A pipeline syntax highlighter built with Rust
+A pipeline syntax highlighting tool built with Rust